Offline-first Apps: Why Your Mobile App Should Work In Offline Mode?

-Around the globe over $2.7 billion is lost yearly because of poor connection and bad internet speed.
-On a micro level, if an app does not load well more than 75% of the users would leave it and additionally, more than 45% users strongly feel that they won’t return to the apps which didn’t load.
+Around the globe over $2.7 billion currency is lost yearly because of a poor connection and bad internet speed.
+On a micro level, if an app does not load well more than 75% of the users would leave it, and additionally, more than 45% of users strongly feel that they won’t return to the apps which didn’t load.

-Before we get to the stage of dissecting what are the benefits of offline apps for businesses, especially in the current time, let us first peek into the state of internet connectivity across the US – a picture that validates the need of offline-first apps not just in the coronavirus times but till much after.
+Before we get to the stage of dissecting what are the benefits of offline app development for businesses, especially in the current time, let us first peek into the state of internet connectivity across the US – a picture that validates the need for offline-first apps not just in the coronavirus times but till much after.

-On a technical level, the offline apps download updates from the server when a connection is available and simultaneously upload changes the users made when offline to the server.
+On a technical level, the offline first applications download updates from the server when a connection is available and simultaneously upload changes the users made when offline to the server.

 An offline mobile application development process generally revolves around some assumptions:

-- Offline apps assume that the users are offline, meaning there will be low latency and unreliable network.
+- Offline apps assume that the users are offline, meaning there will be low latency and unreliable networks.